elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

    current file selected as source.
    If this isn't checked then a message box is displayed saying no driver could load the file.
+ + Auto-expand the folders at opening
+   If this isn't checked the folders on left-pane will not auto-expand once a file is loaded.
+ + Keep the selected file type in open dialog
+   If this isn't checked the open dialog will not remember the previously file type and "All files" will always be used.

  + Language
    Allow you to select the language used for Dragon UnPACKer.